Health Sciences students should contact the Health Sciences Faculty Office directly.

 Step 6: The RAC will consider your appeal.

 Step 7: The RAC will write to you to inform you of their decision (for further information about this, please read the section titled 'Appeal Results').

-Step 8: You need to have back-up plans for what you will do if your appeal is unsuccessful and you are denied readmission to UCT.
-Please do not wait until you know the outcome of your appeal to start planning for 2016 as you may be too late to enter another institution.
+Step 8: You need to have back-up plans for what you will do if your appeal is unsuccessful and you are denied readmission to UCT in 2017.
+Please do not wait until you know the outcome of your appeal to start planning for 2017 as you may be too late to enter another institution.

-If you can show that at the end of 2016 your academic progress has improved significantly at another institution (e.g. Unisa), UCT may consider your application for study through the Admissions Office for 2017.
+If you can show that at the end of 2017 your academic progress has improved significantly at another institution (e.g. Unisa), UCT may consider your application for study through the Admissions Office in 2018.

 Reasons for Appeal

 It is important to provide as much information and supporting evidence as possible, for the RAC to understand why you struggled academically through the year.
 These may include: accommodation problems, your financial situation, emotional problems, ill health, or family difficulties.

 In considering appeals, the RAC looks for evidence of:

 - particular events or circumstances that affected academic performance;

 - whether your circumstances will improve next year;